-\begin{enumerate} \item \textbf{Cohort navigation:} users provide one root path containing patient studies and annotate cases sequentially with explicit actions to proceed or skip, reducing manual file handling during routine labeling. \item \textbf{Box-first prompting and propagation:} box prompts are the primary interaction for initializing objects.
-For single-object annotation, the user can place box prompts on the first and last slices where the object appears and run propagation to generate masks for intermediate slices using Medical-SAM2. \item \textbf{Multi-object support with explicit control:} multiple objects can be annotated within the same volume.
-For multi-object scenarios, prompts can be provided on relevant slices for each object to maintain user control in complex cases. \item \textbf{Point prompts for refinement:} point prompts can be added to refine predictions on a slice; in the current workflow, a box prompt defines the object on that slice and points provide additional guidance for small additions or corrections. \item \textbf{Prompt-first correction workflow:} users typically obtain the best possible segmentation from prompts and propagation, and then perform a final manual correction step to “lock in” the label before saving.
-This workflow aligns with a propagation engine that is primarily driven by prompts and supports consistent, reproducible interaction. \item \textbf{Quantitative export and visualization:} when saving masks, the tool computes per-object volumetry (e.g., for tumor volume monitoring) and offers 3D volume rendering to visually inspect the reconstructed shape.
+\begin{enumerate} \item \textbf{Cohort navigation:} Users provide a single root path containing patient studies and annotate cases sequentially through explicit actions to proceed or skip, thereby minimizing manual file handling during routine labeling process.
+Generated masks and NIfTI label maps are excluded from the patient queue. \item \textbf{Box-first prompting and propagation:} Box prompts are the primary interaction for object initialization.
+For single-object annotation, users place box prompts on the first and last slices containing the target object, after which propagation generates masks for intermediate slices using Medical-SAM2. \item \textbf{Multi-object support with explicit control:} Multiple objects can be annotated within the same volume.
+In multi-object scenarios, prompts can be provided on relevant slices for each object to maintain user control in complex cases. \item \textbf{Point prompts for refinement:} Point prompts can be incorporated to refine slice-level predictions.
+In the current workflow, a bounding box prompt initially defines the object on a given slice, while point prompts provide additional guidance for small additions or corrections. \item \textbf{Prompt-first correction and resumable annotation:} Users typically obtain optimal segmentation through prompts and propagation, followed by final manual correction to “lock in” the label prior to saving.
+This workflow aligns with a propagation framework that operates primarily through prompt-based interactions, ensuring consistency and reproducibility.
+Previously saved or externally produced label maps can be loaded, aligned to the source geometry, and edited without discarding unaffected slices or objects. \item \textbf{Quantitative export and visualization:} Upon mask generation, the tool computes per-object volumetric measurements suitable for longitudinal tumor volume monitoring and provides 3D volume rendering capabilities for visual inspection of reconstructed anatomical structures.
 Saved masks preserve image geometry via SimpleITK \cite{lowekamp2013simpleitk}. \end{enumerate}